 We spent two nights in Chengdu on our way home and went to the Giant Panda Breeding Research Base.
 This was on my list of must-sees in China.
 In this picture is "Grandma" and five of her grandchildren.
 She is one of their most successful mamas, having had 13 live births.

-- Every year thousands of Nepalese men apply in a lottery for slots to live abroad.
+- Nepal is a very poor country with it's only industries being tourism and farming (rice and wheat).
+They lack any natural resources to speak of.- Every year thousands of Nepalese men apply in a lottery for slots to live abroad.
 Our guide's uncle and family live in Denver because he won the lottery.
 Our guide said it was hard to say what he did because most Nepalis that live abroad lie about what their job is since it's usually not a professional position.
 He said his uncle earns about $10/hour working in a hospital in Denver and now owns a mansion in Nepal that he bought with his earnings although he does not want to come back and live in Nepal full time.
 He said it would take three days of work to earn $10 if he was working in Nepal.

 - Hinduism is the religion of majority, but Hinduism and Buddhism coexist and mingle very peacefully even worshipping in some of the same temples.